-Chances of surviving a nuclear war: Most scientists agree that in case of a nuclear war the survivability of the entire human race will be at peril.
-Nuclear wars are not like any other wars where the effects are mostly local, even if your country is not being attacked you will still suffer the consequences of the nuclear war such as no electricity, no rule of law, nuclear fallout, nuclear famine, and nuclear war.
+Your chances of surviving a nuclear war are fairly slim, as nuclear wars are not like any other wars where the effects are mostly local, even if your country is not being attacked you will still suffer the consequences of the nuclear war such as no electricity, no rule of law, nuclear fallout, nuclear famine, and nuclear war.

 During the nuclear detonations in Nagasaki and Hiroshima, there have been thousands of survivors even in close proximity to the nuclear explosion.
 However, the chances of surviving a nuclear war would be much slimmer, not just for the individual but also for the entirety of humankind.
-Luckily for us, the cold war era is over with collapse of the Soviet Union, where the both USA and the USSR were in a nuclear arms race.
-In my article Can you survive a nuclear bomb in a fridge I take an in-depth look of this is either an urban myth or an actual possibility?
+Luckily for us, the cold war era is over with the collapse of the Soviet Union, where the both USA and the USSR were in a nuclear arms race.
+In my article Can you survive a nuclear bomb in a fridge? ( Fact or Fiction? ) I take an in-depth look at if this is either an urban myth or an actual possibility?

 During the cold war, thousands of nuclear bombs have been produced in a bid to outproduce the enemy, but this nuclear arms race almost resulted in a full-blown nuclear war at least two times.
 The entire humanity was at the fingertips of Stanislav Petrov who was a lieutenant colonel on a USSR submarine when due to false alarms soviet high command ordered him to fire his nuclear missiles, luckily he disobeyed these orders or else we probably would be living like in the stone age.